X

 KB Search

-How the NGW / NGX Converts data bi-directionally
+How the NGW/NGX/WGX Converts data bi-directionally

 ← Back

-NGW/NGX converting 0183 to 2000
+NGW/NGX/WGX converting 0183 to 2000

-During the conversion process from NMEA 0183 to 2000, the corresponding data values slated for conversion are integrated into a storage system.
+During the conversion process from NMEA 0183 to 2000, the corresponding data values slated for conversion are placed into a repository.
 These data values are subsequently populated into their respective Parameter Group Numbers (PGNs), as per the conversion list.
 These populated PGNs are then transmitted at the configured transmission (Tx) rate.
 This transmitted data remains valid for a duration of up to 4 seconds.
 In the absence of updates to the data values during this 4-second interval, the last received value continues to be transmitted at the Tx rate if the PGN is set to be transmitted. (following the Tx rate if periodically.
 If set to non-periodic it will only transmit once).

 This scenario implies that if a solitary periodic sentence is sent only once, multiple instances of the same PGN will be transmitted.
 For instance, if a solitary DPT sentence is sent and the PGN Tx rate for 128267 is established at 1000ms, you should anticipate the PGN to be transmitted 4 times before the 4-second validity period for the data expires, and consequently clears the transmission.